abrarsheikhsony/SFDC-streaming-api-events/README.md

 ## Considerations
 <ul>
 <li>The maximum size of the HTTP request post body that the server can accept from the client is 32,768 bytes.</li>
+<li>In API version 37.0 and later, Streaming API stores events for 24 hours, enabling you to replay past events.
+It means can fetch past events that are within the 24-hour retention period.</li>
 </ul>

 ## Useful Resources